mumpf/knx-sensor/doc/knx-update-setup.md

 Click on the project name (i.e. knx-sensor).

-There is an additional area called "KNX-SENSOR" (in uppercase letters), having a text box below with a text "Message".
-If you hover the mouse over this additional area, some command icons appear, followed by 3 dots (...) indicating a menu.
+There is an additional area called "knx-sensor Git", having a text box below with a text "Message".
+At the end of the Git-Area you see 3 dots (...) indicating a menu.
 Click on these 3 dots.

 In the upcomming menu click on the topmost entry "Pull".